 Why Should Content Creators Create Their Own NFT Videos?

-NFTs offer a new way for artists and content creators to monetize work that would otherwise be impossible to do.
+NFTs offers a new way for artists and content creators to monetize work that would otherwise be impossible to do.
 It is possible to design your NFTs such that you receive a portion of each sale, guaranteeing that you will benefit long after your work “blows up.”

 Is there a secret to why NFT films have had such a profound impact?
 They let content producers bypass the middleman of a distributor and sell their videos straight to a worldwide audience.
 The latest albums of certain artists, including Kings of Leon, are even being sold as NFTs.